-- Public Relations and Information: Director of Marketing and Public Relations - Security and Safety: Director of Campus Safety and Vice President of Student and Academic Affairs - Liaison: Director of Advancement - Operations and Logistics: Director of Human Resources and Director of Campus Safety - Medical Services: Director of Human Resources assisted by Emergency Medical Services.
-Assistance from Nursing Department may be requested. - Internal Communications Dean of IT - External Communications Director of Marketing and Public Communications - Housing: Vice President of Student and Academic Affairs and the Director of Residential Life - Food and Water: Director of Food Service Assistance from Culinary Arts faculty may be requested - Maintenance and Housekeeping: Facilities Maintenance Engineer - Counseling and Morale: Director of Human Resources assisted by the Student Support Services Counselor - Finance and MCCS Contact: Director of Human Resources and President

-• Employee Assistance: Director of Human Resources
+- Public Relations and Information: Director of Marketing and Public Relations - Security and Safety: Director of Campus Operations and Vice President/Dean of Students - Liaison: Executive Assistant to the President - Operations and Logistics: Director of Finance, Director of Human Resources, Dean of Workforce, and Director of Campus Operations - Medical Services: Director of Campus Operations assisted by Emergency Medical Services.
+Assistance from the Nursing Department may be requested. - Internal Communications: Director of Marketing and Public Relations - External Communications: Director of Marketing and Public Relations - Housing: Director of Residential Life and Student Engagement - Food and Water: Director of Food Service Assistance from Culinary Arts faculty may be requested - Maintenance and Housekeeping: Facilities Supervisor - Counseling and Morale: Vice President/Dean of Students - Finance and MCCS Contact: Director of Finance and President - Employee Assistance: Director of Human Resources